sralter/term_deposit_marketing/README.md

 ![Final confusion matrix on full dataset](figures/2_l1_final_95.png)

-_**This model will save the company over 400 hours, or 71% of their time, while letting only 6% of their customers through.**_
+_**This model will save the company over 400 hours, or over 71% of their time, while letting only 6% of their customers through.**_

 ### Layer 2 <a name='l2'></a>
 [Back to TOC](#toc)